 Anthropology distinguishes itself from related fields in Social Sciences and Humanities by emphasizing sustained and intimate engagement with people’s lived experiences.
 Our curriculum prepares students to understand and communicate the linkages between culture and power in changing, local, national, and global circumstances as they affect people’s daily lives.
 Our courses explore anthropology through engagement in and beyond the classroom with pressing issues surrounding the new economy, gender, human rights, legal systems, transnational migration, politics, race, religion, and social justice.

+The major in anthropology requires ten courses: four core courses and six electives.
+Only the introductory course (ANTH-001) may be transferred from another institution; the other three core courses must be taken at Georgetown.
 At least three of the six electives must be taken at Georgetown, either from elective offerings in Anthropology or cross-listed courses taught by anthropologists in other departments.
 Questions about courses not cross-listed with Anthropology should be directed to the Director of Undergraduate Studies.
 A maximum of three electives may be transferred from coursework taken abroad.

-Four Core required courses:
+Four Core Courses